-The Company believes that its liquidity position, including total cash (including bank deposits under lien and excluding interest accrued but not due) of as at March 31, 2023 Rs.
-8.21 Millions (March 31, 2022: Rs.
-5.67 Million) and the anticipated future internally generated funds from operations will enable it to meet its future known obligations in the ordinary course of business.
+The Company believes that its liquidity position, including total cash (including bank deposits under lien and excluding interest accrued but not due) of Rs.
+1.34 millions as at March 31, 2023 (March 31, 2022 Rs.
+0.20 millions) and the anticipated future internally generated funds from operations will enable it to meet its future known obligations in the ordinary course of business.